OffchainLabs/l1-l3-teleport-contracts/README.md

 1. User approves `Teleporter` to spend their tokens
 2. User calls `Teleporter.teleport`
     1. Computes the user's `L2Forwarder` address
-    2. Sends tokens (and excess fees/value) over the bridge to their `L2Forwarder`
+    2. Sends tokens over the bridge to their `L2Forwarder`
     3. Sends a retryable to call `L2ForwarderFactory.callForwarder` with all excess `msg.value` sent as `l2CallValue`
 3. Retryable 1 is redeemed: tokens and a little bit of ETH land in the `L2Forwarder` address (which may or may not be a contract yet)
 4. Retryable 2 is redeemed: `L2ForwarderFactory.callForwarder`